-The comments from the Environmental Authorities and Statutory consultees (Prescribed Bodies), in response to the Scoping Issues Paper Draft County Development Plan (with amendments), will be noted in the finalisation of the drafting of the Environmental Report and the Final Draft of the County Development Plan.
-The

-Environmental report has incorporated comments which propose the nature and extent of environmental issues for County Cavan, which in turn have influenced the drafting of the new Development Plan.
-This ensures that all environmental considerations are taken into account when formulating policies and objectives for the plan.
+The comments from the Environmental Authorities and Statutory consultees, in response to the Scoping Issues Paper, will be noted in the finalisation of the Scoping Report.
+This final scoping report will incorporate comments which propose the nature and extent of environmental issues for County Cavan that will be contained in the Environmental Report, which in turn will influence the drafting of the new Development Plan.
+This will ensure that all environmental considerations are taken into account when formulating policies for the plan.

-The final Environmental Report establishes the environmental baseline data which has been collected and will contributes to the identification of sensitive environmental issues.
+The final scoping report will establish the environmental baseline data which has been collected and will contribute to the identification of sensitive environmental issues.
 Alternative development scenarios will be developed to ensure that the County Development Plan will have objectives and policies which minimise the potential for significant environmental effects from the implantation of the plan.